eslam-nasser/eslam-nasser.github.io/README.md

 # Hypha App [Online Preview](https://eslam-nasser.github.io/)

-Interactive 3D expirance to better understand the morphology of a wide range of types of fungi (Kindom Mycota).
+Interactive 3D experience to better understand the morphology of a wide range of types of fungi (Kindom Mycota).

 ## Table of contents